rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

+-   Split into separate tabs for simulation planning, checking datasets, and model fitting and power analysis.

+-   Rewrite code to take estimates in proper order with rho first instead of lambda and tidy up model-fitting and CI code.

+-   Find and show number of results discarded.
+Also average confidence interval width, since often models fail by returning large variances and CI's that still cover their true values.
+Also average bias, since biases can cancel out, although I guess that comes into CV.

 -   Include expected super/final population size in inputs and update selected value so that it doesn't include survey in 2020.

+-   Include the parameters controlling the biological scenarios Emma's interested in as inputs and investigate their effects.

 -   Show parameters of last simulation to keep clear when the inputs been changed but not simulated from.

--   Split into separate tabs for simulation planning, checking datasets, and model fitting and power analysis.

 -   Include mathematical explanations.
-Can use includeMarkdown() or withMathJax(),
+Can use includeMarkdown() or withMathJax().

+-   Investigate when close kin does and does not do better than popan

+    -   One interesting observation is that popan depends much more on having surveys over a good range of times, whereas close kin seems to do better when there's only a short range.
+Mainly for lambda (5-8x better), and phi (2-3x better), but also somewhat for N_final (15-20% better), when three consecutive surveys.
+Tried with two but strange results, need to actually check numbers converged now.
+Should check confidence interval coverage too.

 -   Incorporate the number of animals for which we don't know the parents into the calculations of the expected numbers of kin pairs.
 And model-fitting?
 Warnings when too high?